-Please indicate which paragraphs of the Code of Conduct you consider the member(s) to have breached by ticking the appropriate box(es).
+Please indicate which paragraphs of the Code of Conduct you consider the member(s) to have breached by ticking the appropriate box(es)..

-- 3.1 "You must treat others with respect and courtesy" - 3.2 "You must not bully or intimidate any person". - 3.3 "You must not do anything which may cause the Council to breach any equality laws." - 3.4 "You must not conduct yourself in a manner which could reasonably be regarded as bringing the Council, or your office as a Member of the Council, into disrepute." - 3.5 "You must not knowingly prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law". - 3.6 "You must act solely in the public interest and not use or attempt to use your position as a Member improperly to confer or secure for yourself or any other person an advantage or disadvantage". - 3.7 "You must not do anything which compromises or is likely to compromise the impartiality of those who work for, or on behalf of, the Council". - 3.8 "You must only use, or authorise the use of, the Council's resources for proper purposes (non-political with regard being had to any applicable Code of Recommended Practice on Local Authority Publicity) and in accordance with the Council's procedural and policy requirements." - 3.9 "You must not disclose information which is given to you in confidence, or information which you believe, or ought to be aware, is of a confidential nature, except where:
+3.2 "You must not bully or intimidate any person".
+3.3 "You must not do anything which may cause the Council to breach any equality laws."
+"You must not conduct yourself in a manner which could reasonably be regarded as bringing the Council, or your office as a Member of the Council, into disrepute."
+3.5 "You must not knowingly prevent, or attempt to prevent, another person from gaining access to information to which they are entitled by law".
+3.6 "You must act solely in the public interest and not use or attempt to use your position as a Member improperly to confer or secure for yourself or any other person an advantage or disadvantage".
+3. 7 the "You must not do anything which compromises or is likely to compromise impartiality of those who work for, or on behalf of, the Council".
+3.8 "You must only use, or authorise the use of the Council's resources for proper purposes (regard being had to any applicable Local Authority Code of Publicity) and in accordance with the Council's procedural and policy requirements".
+3.9 "You must not disclose information which is given to you in confidence, or information which you believe, or ought to be aware, is of a confidential nature, except where: